GPT Understands, Too: Experiments

-For experimental settings, we consider both a fully-supervised setting and a few-shot setting.
-In the fully-supervised setting, we use the entire training sets ($\mathcal{D}_{train}$) and use development sets ($\mathcal{D}_{dev}$) for model selection and hyper-parameter tuning.
-For the few-shot setting, the few-shot version of SuperGLUE (also known as FewGlue)~\cite{schick2020small} is adopted.
-FewGLUE is a subset of SuperGLUE, each task consisting of 32 train data ($\mathcal{D}_{train32}$) and an additional unlabeled set ($\mathcal{D}_{unlabeled}$) of different size ranging from 400 to 20000.
-Different from previous work~\cite{schick2020small} which assumes no development sets and adopts fixed hyper-parameters according to empirical selection (which essentially overfits the test sets), we construct appropriate few-shot development sets (denoted as $\mathcal{D}_{dev32}$).
-Since it has been proven that larger development sets confer additional significant advantages~\cite{gao2020making}, $\mathcal{D}_{dev32}$ is built by randomly selecting samples from unused training data and is strictly restricted to be no larger than the size of few-shot train sets.
-We adopt the same evaluation metrics as~\cite{schick2020small}.
+\vpara{Comparison methods.} We experiment with \solution on both unidirectional and bidirectional pretrained models, i.e., GPT and BERT.
+We include four variants BERT-Base, BERT-Large, GPT2-Base, and GPT-medium.
+For each model, we compare standard classification finetuning, PET~\cite{schick2020small} (a typical finetuning method based on manual discrete prompts) and our \solution.

-We reformulate NLU tasks into blank filling tasks.
-Unlike~\cite{schick2020small} that use patterns with human hand-crafted prompts, \solution puts initial prompt embeddings in different positions within patterns and then fine-tunes the prompt embeddings together with the pretrained models.
-For fully-supervised settings, we use the AdamW optimizer with a linearly decayed learning rate.
-We perform grid search of hyper-parameters and take the best combination on $\mathcal{D}_{dev}$ or $\mathcal{D}_{dev32}$.
-Specifically, we take learning rates from {1e-5, 2e-5, 3e-5} and batch sizes from {16, 32}.
-For small datasets (COPA, WSC, CB, RTE), we fine-tune pretrained models for 20 epochs.
-For larger datasets (WiC, BoolQ, MultiRC), we reduce the number of training epochs to be 10 as the model converges earlier.
-We evaluate the performance of every epoch.
-We use early stopping to avoid overfitting to the training data.
-For few-shot learning, we use the same hyperparameters as~\cite{schick2020small} except extending fine-tuning steps to be 3500 (instead of 250 as~\cite{schick2020small}), since the fine-tuning of prompt embeddings requires even more steps.
+\vpara{Configuration.} We use the same metrics as in~\cite{SuperGLUE2019}.
+For fully-supervised learning, we use a large training set to finetune pretrained models and use a development set for hyper-parameter and model selection.
+Specifically, the AdamW optimizer with a linearly decayed learning rate is used for training.
+We use a learning rate of $\{1e-5, 2e-5, 3e-5\}$, a batch size of $\{16, 32\}$, and a warm-up ratio of $\{0.0, 0.05, 0.1\}$.
+For small datasets (i.e., COPA, WSC, CB, RTE), we fine-tune pretrained models for 20 epochs.
+For larger datasets (i.e., WiC, BoolQ, MultiRC), we reduce the number of training epochs to be 10 as the model converges earlier.
+Early stopping is used to avoid over-fitting the training data.

-\solution can be used on all unidirectional and bidirectional models.
-We choose models with similar scales of total computes for a fair comparison, where we choose to compare BERT-base~\footnote{We use the cased version of BERT for comparison since the vocabulary of GPT2 is also cased.} with GPT2-base and compare BERT-large with GPT2-medium.
-Models like RoBERTa have a similar model size but was trained with much larger compute, which should be compared with larger-scale GPTs.
-This is left to future work.
-Besides, for few-shot learning, we also experiment with albert-xxlarge-v2, which is proved to be the best-performed pretrained models for the few-shot setting in~\cite{schick2020small}.
-For each pretrained model, we report the performance of standard finetuning (i.e., classification using [CLS] embeddings), PET finetuning~\cite{schick2020small}, PET zero-shot, and \solution.